Skip to main content

 How It Works

-1. The user input (or output) is extracted and normalized.
+1. The input or output text is extracted and normalized.

 2. The text is inserted into a prompt template (prompt_ref).